-- Default Persona The name of the persona. - Uses en-gb for both prompts and speech recognition The language used by the persona (in this case, British English).
-It also states this language is used for both prompts and speech recognition. - Dynamic playback prompts This persona uses TTS (text-to-speech) for verbalizing information to the caller.
-However, if you have uploaded dynamic prompts, you can choose the prompt package here. - Create associated visual alternative If enabled, GAAP creates a visual persona for use in WebIVR applications. - Visual Theme If this persona is used in a WebIVR application, this menu allows you to select which theme to use.
+- The name of the persona.

+- The language used by the persona (in this case, British English).
+It also states this language is used for both prompts and speech recognition.

+- This persona uses TTS (text-to-speech) for verbalizing information to the caller.
+However, if you have uploaded dynamic prompts, you can choose the prompt package here.

+- Associated Chat and Visual alternatives

+- Visual Theme